-Follow one of the links on this page to the PointsBet website and scroll to the bottom of the page to see a button for the iOS app.
+Head over to the PointsBet website and scroll to the bottom of the page to see a button for the iOS app.
 Clicking on this will take you to the App Store, where you can get the app.
 It’s free and takes no longer to download than most other apps.

 At this time PointsBet Sportsbook is not available from the Google Play Store.
 When you head to the website and click the “Download for Android” button, it will open another window.
 From there you can either click “Download Now” or scan the QR code on your device to start the download process.